 There’s no doubt truth to this (and I do it on every one of our stays at French Quarter), but it feels like a cop out.
 Following this logic, there’s no difference among any of the resorts situated around Crescent Lake, nor does anything separate the monorail resorts.
 That’s just us, though and your mileage may vary when it comes to some of these categories, or how much weight you put on various strengths and weaknesses of each resort.
 We’d love to hear your thoughts in the comments.

 Ultimately, both Port Orleans Resorts are wonderful resorts that we highly recommend.
 Although we gave the edge to Riverside here, we regularly stay at each of them, with which we pick depending upon the nature of our trip (and available discounts!).
 Important amenities, recreation, and other variables might going to matter differently to you.
-Our goal is for this post to be helpful in offering a head-to-head comparison of the most crucial elements of each Walt Disney World resort experience.

 Do you agree or disagree with our verdict in this Port Orleans Riverside v.
 French Quarter head-to-head?
 What about our conclusions in each category?
 Is there something we missed or got wrong?
 Share any questions, tips, or additional thoughts you have in the comments!